pukkandan/YDL/README.md

-NOTE: This is currently working, but will no longer be updated
+NOTE: This will no longer be updated except bugfixes

 # YT-DLP Launcher